 Between the flawless clarity of a perfect stone and the ‘heavily included’ stone, there are many variants in clarity grades.
 However, the lowest grade that buyers should choose for a engagement ring center diamond is SI1 — this grade stands for “Slightly included.”

 The SI1 grade may suffice for a smaller budget, as the most of the flaws within an SI1 clarity diamond are only visible under magnification and should not detract from the diamond’s brilliance.
 However, selecting a higher clarity grade ensures that the integrity of the solitaire and its beauty are not sacrificed.
+Take a look at our Diamond Clarity Guide for First-Time Buyers for more information.

 Diamond Clarity in Wedding Rings: SI2 (slightly included) or Higher